srmds/CoreData-CRUD-Swift-5.0-example/README.md

 - use Core Data to create Entities and to persist Entities to a SQLite datastore.

+- help others understand and use Core Data with simple, yet concrete examples, on the usage of Core Data and persistent store.

+Note that this example project is non-exhaustive and since i'm still learning (more) about the Core Data framework, any progress on my part will be reflected in this project as updates to it.

 ## Contributions

 Do you have questions or want to help?
 Enhancements and/or fixes and suggestions are welcome!
 Just drop a line via gitter of create issues and/or pull requests.